-In August 2008, the District of Columbia became the first jurisdiction in North America to launch a bikesharing system.
-SmartBike D.C. offered 120 bikes at 10 stations in downtown D.C. and the Center City.
-Approximately 1,600 people joined SmartBike D.C. during its 2 years of operation.
+In August 2008, the District of Columbia became the first city in North America to launch a bikesharing system.
+SmartBike DC offered 120 bikes at 10 stations in downtown Washington, DC.
+Approximately 1,600 people joined SmartBike DC during its two years of operation.

 Meanwhile, Arlington, VA was working on its own plans for a bikeshare system and involved the District, Alexandria, VA and Montgomery County, MD to collaborate with them.
 In 2010, Arlington and the District selected an operator and launched Capital Bikeshare on September 20 of that year.
 The regional system has since grown to serve five jurisdictions, with 500 stations and 4,300 bikes.

 In August 2012, Alexandria, VA launched eight stations, becoming the third member of the Capital Bikeshare community.
 In May 2013, Montgomery County became the first jurisdiction in Maryland to join the network, with 50 stations serving transit-adjacent areas in Bethesda, Silver Spring and Rockville.
 In October 2016, Fairfax County launched two station networks in Reston and Tysons.
 In May of 2018, Capital Bikeshare welcomed Prince George's County, MD to the program.
 Working together, Washington DC; Arlington, VA; Alexandria, VA; Montgomery County, MD; Prince George's County, MD; and Fairfax County, VA are proud to bring an expansive, multi-jurisdictional bikeshare system to the region.

 Capital Bikeshare is operated by Motivate, the global leader in bike share.
 A full-service bike share operator and technology innovator, Motivate works to re-envision how people experience and move around cities.